MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 | Number_of_patterns | 0x01 |
 | Pattern_data | 0x04 (length)<br>0x16 (Service Data – 16 bit UUID)<br>0x00 (Start byte)<br>0x4E (low byte of ASCS UUID)<br>0x18 (high byte of ASCS UUID) |

-### Example: Tracking CAP Announcements from a device
+### Example: Monitoring CAP Announcements from a device

 While bonded with a CAP Commander, but not connected, a Host could monitor CAP Announcements from that device.